XGC1 Case Study

 - Push particle for time step dt

 An electron push kernel, pushe, that can be ran separately from the main XGC1 code had been prepared by the XGC1 team.
-We profiled the pushe kernel heavily with Vtune and Advisor and found that steps 1 - 3 were all roughly equally expensive.
+We profiled the pushe kernel heavily with Intel Vtune and Advisor and found that steps 1 - 3 were all roughly equally expensive.
+The summary reports are shown in the figure below

 Charge deposition in XGC1 is performed after every ion time step for both ions and electrons.
 Each MPI ranks deposits charge on the whole grid, dividing the work among its OpenMP threads.
 The ion charge is deposited in a 3-D array with the dimensions [number of grid nodes per toroidal plane, number of velocity space grid points, number of adjacent toroidal planes].
 The number of adjacent toroidal planes is always 2.
 The velocity grid is required for the gyro-averaging routine and usually has 4 or 8 points.
 The total size of this array is therefore 8 - 16 x the size of the unstructured mesh, usually ~100k - 1M, totaling 1M - 10M elements.
 The electron charge is deposited without using a velocity space grid, which reduces the size of the array.
 In the initial implementation, a separate copy of the charge density array was allocated for each thread.
 Each thread would initialize it to 0 and deposit charge from a subset of particles to its own copy of the array.
 In the end a sum over all copies of the array would be stored on the master thread, but the reduction sum was done manually with a loop written in the code.
 We found two problems in large-scale runs on Cori KNL: 1) The initialization of 10M elements per thread avx512_memset function became extremely slow and 2) the manual reduction was not well optimized.
 Both the problems had the same cause: trying to do by hand something that is built into OpenMP.
 To solve 1) and 2) we eliminated the allocation and initialization of separate copies for each thread.
 However, when all threads write to the same array, we have to make sure we don't create race conditions.
 We developed two solutions: I: Declare the charge density array with !$omp reduction(+:).
 When omp reduction is used, the variable becomes private to each thread within the parallel region and a sum over all threads is calculated at the end of the parallel region.
 This imitates what the code was doing before but the OpenMP runtime provides a much better optimized implementation.
 II: Declare the charge density array !$omp shared and declare all updates to the array !$omp atomic.